 You should first ask your smaller authority about the accounting records, since they hold all the details.
 If you are a local elector, your right to ask questions of the external auditor is enshrined in law.
 However, while the auditor will answer your questions where possible, they are not always obliged to do so.
-For example, the question might be better answered by another organisation, require investigation beyond the auditor's remit, or involved disproportionate cost (which is borne by he local taxpayer).
-Give your smaller authority the opportunity first to explain anything in the accounting records that you are not satisfied with their explanation, you can question the external auditor about the accounting records.
+For example, the question might be better answered by another organisation, require investigation beyond the auditor's remit, or involve disproportionate cost (which is borne by the local taxpayer).
+Give your smaller authority the opportunity first to explain anything in the accounting records that you are unsure about.
+If you are not satisfied with their explanation, you can question the external auditor about the accounting records.

 The law limits the time available for you formally to ask questions.
 This must be done in the period for the exercise of public rights, so let the external auditor know your concern as soon as possible.
-The advertisement or notice that tells you the accounting records are available to inspect will also give the period for the exercise of public rights during which you may ask the auditor questions, which here means formally asking questions under the Act.
-You can ask someone to represent you when asking the external auditor questions.
+The